cljdoc/cljdoc/README.md

 - [ ] notify people that there are api docs available for a jar they just published
 - [ ] suggest to add some plain text documentation/guides + provide templates

+#### VERSIONING THOUGHTS

+- Show version in UI when viewing versioned information (i.e. anything in grimoire) and show "unversioned" with red warning sign when showing unversioned documentation (i.e. from repo's that have not been tagged)
+- How to version article documentation:
+  - **Problem**: Articles may receive useful updates between tagged releases and thus updates could be useful.
+Also article documentation seems more stable intuitively.
+  - **Solution**: Show last tagged version with a +N indicator where N is the number of `doc/` revisions since the tagged release
+    - doc/ revisions are counted as the number of different shasums for the contents of the `doc/` directory across all commits since the last tagged release